Decentralized and Hybrid Clinical Trials: Models, Tools, and Best Practices

 Case Examples and Real-World Scenarios

-- Rare disease registry used at-home sample collection and a mobile app to expand enrollment to remote regions.
+A rare disease registry leveraged at-home sample collection and a mobile app to reach participants in remote areas.
+It successfully expanded enrollment and improved data diversity.

 Key Takeaways